Senths02/portfolio/src/content/watch-party-data.md

 ### Blending brands
 Although we needed to maintain separation of BBC Together and the Data Pod, the need for a single promotional image for the pilot was unavoidable.

->The promo needed to convey both the watch party and Data Pod aspects.
-Earlier attempts had swayed in one direction.
+>The promo needed to convey both the watch party and Data Pod aspects - but earlier attempts had swayed in one direction.

 <br>